 Every day, more New York real estate agents are choosing to take their careers to the next level by earning a broker license.
 Becoming a broker enables you to open your own brokerage, hire a team of agents, and ultimately expand your business.

-If you’re looking to become a New York real estate broker, we have good news: the Empire State has relatively simple requirements for real estate broker licensing.
+If you’re looking to become a real estate broker, we have good news: New York has relatively simple requirements for real estate broker licensing.
 In this guide, you’ll learn exactly what it takes to get your real estate broker license in New York.

 How Much Money Can a Real Estate Broker Make in New York?